moothes/MICE/README.md

 The HANCOCK dataset is publicly available at [this link]{https://hancock.research.fau.eu}.

 You can prepare your pathology data following the steps described in [this link](https://github.com/mahmoodlab/SurvPath).
-After that, your should generate a ```.csv``` file to include the follow-ups (e.g., OS) and path to corresponding multimodal data for the patients.
+After that, your should generate a ```.csv``` file to include the follow-ups (e.g., OS) and path to corresponding multimodal data for all patients.

 ## Running
 ```python